yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    > **Note**: Observe the use of the built-in `Email()` masking function above.
 This is one of several pre-defined masks available in SQL Server databases.

 4. Run the `SELECT` query below, and observe the results.
-Specifically inspect the output in the `LoginEmail` field.
-For reference the query is below.
+Specifically, inspect the output in the `LoginEmail` field.
+For reference, the query is below.

     ```sql
     USE [TailspinToys];